neutralica/hson-unsafe/src/docs/core-concepts-syntax.docs.hson.md

 ### HSON: Hypertext Structured Object Notation

-HSON is a markup language designed for representing nested data structures.
-Its primary purpose is to serve as a readable and authorable bridge between data-centric formats like JSON and document-centric formats like HTML, using a universal tree structure called an HsonNode as the intermediary.
+> !UNSAFE !EXPERIMENTAL
+> pre-alpha demo: for research, education, and exploration only
+> this is a proof of concept and not a finished product
+> do not use with sensitive or important data
+> do not use with unknown or untrusted third-party data

+HSON is a markup format that unifies data (JSON) and document (HTML), using an internal 'HsonNode' tree as the intermediary structure underlying both.

+The core of the HSON library (HSON.transform) is a set of 7 transformers that convert JSON, HTML, and HSON itself to and from the internal HSON Node structure common to all three.

+This pre-alpha demo of HSON also includes a simple yet powerful API (.liveTree) that allows for the manipulation of this data in ways that make traditional DOM query and manipulation methods largely unnecessary.
+Though lightweight, the pre-alpha API allows for complex manipulation and automatic updating of the DOM via standard JS Object methods and dot notation access.

 ## Core Concepts

+# 0. HSON & paredHTML

+HSON is the universal format that unifies both JSON and HTML, written in a concise, minimalist syntax of HHTML called paredHTML (see below for syntax and rules).
+By drawing a direct analogy between JSON's key:value pairs and HTML's parent/child nodes, HSON can represent either and, crucially, transform one to the other and back with no data loss or noise.

+While HSON.transform is able to serialize HTML into JSON and vice versa, the HSON syntax natively and most concisely expresses both/either in a human-readable format, a crucial conceptual step in the creation of this library.

-# 1. The HsonNode
+# 1. HSON Nodes

-The HsonNode is the universal, in-memory representation of all data.
-Every format (JSON, HSON, HTML) is parsed into this structure, and every serializer uses this structure to generate its output string.
+The HsonNode type is the universal, in-memory structure common to all three formats.
+JSON and HTML both are parsed into this structure, and every serializer uses this structure to generate its output string.
 It has three key properties:

 tag: A string representing the element's name (p, div, name) or its VSN type (_obj, _elem, _str/_prim).
 content: An array of child nodes, which can be other HsonNodes or Primitives.